Lynette Yiadom-Boakye: Artworks

 Yiadom-Boakye's work consists mostly of painted portraits of imaginary Black subjects.
 Her paintings are predominantly figurative, with raw and muted colors.
 The characteristic dark palette of her work is known for creating a feeling of stillness that contributes to the timeless nature of her subjects.
 Her portraits of imaginary individuals feature people reading, lounging, and resting in traditional poses.
 She brings to the depiction of her subjects contemplative facial expressions and relaxed gestures, making their posture and mood relatable to many viewers.
 Commentators have attributed some of the acclaim of Yiadom-Boakye's work to this relatability.
-She strives to keep her subjects from being associated with a particular decade or time.
+She strives to keep her subjects from being associated with a particular decade or time; many of her art pieces depict figures/people of African descent.
 This results in choices such as not painting shoes on her subjects, as footwear often serves as a time stamp.
 These figures usually rest in front of ambiguous backgrounds, floating inside monochromatic dark hues.
-These cryptic, but emotional backdrops remind commentators of old masters such as Velasquez and Degas.
+These cryptic, but emotional backdrops remind commentators of old masters such as Velázquez and Degas.

-Lynette Yiadom-Boakye's style shifted slightly after the opening of her 2017 show "In Lieu of a Louder Love".
+The artist's style shifted slightly after the opening of her 2017 show "In Lieu of a Louder Love".
 The show featured a new, warmer colour scheme.
 Her subjects in this show included more vibrant details such as a checkered linoleum-floor, a bold headwrap and bathing suit, and a yellow, orange, and green background.

 Although each portrait only contains one person, the paintings typically are presented in groups that are arranged as if family portraits.
 With her expressive representations of the human figure, Yiadom-Boakye examines the formal mechanisms of the medium of painting and reveals political and psychological dimensions in her works, which focus on imaginary characters who exist beyond our world in a different time and in an unknown location.
 She paints figures who are intentionally removed from time and place, and has stated, "People ask me, ‘Who are they, where are they?’
 What they should be asking is ‘what' are they?"

+Yiadom-Boakye takes inspiration for her paintings from the found objects she uses as well as personal memories, literature, and art history of painting.
+She also finds inspiration from music and artists including: Miles Davis, John Coltrane, Bill Evans, Nick Drake, Lisa Yuskavage, Chris Offili, and Isaac Julien.

 The Tate Museum provides an introduction to her work that is extensive, to accompany a major exhibition of her work held from 2 December 2020 to 9 May 2021.

 Writing

-For an artist, Yiadom-Boakye is unusual in describing herself as a writer as much as a painter—her short stories and prosy poems frequently appear in her catalogues.
+For an artist, Yiadom-Boakye is unusual in describing herself as a writer as much as a painter—her short stories and prose poems frequently appear in her catalogues.